danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Versatility

-The use cases for IoT systems are monifold, and so are their requirements.
+The use cases for IoT systems are manifold, and so are their requirements.
 Therefore, design decisions in RIOT should not prefer one technology or one protocol over another.

 Default configurations should support as many users and use cases as possible.
-RIOT should provide everything users need, either in its code base or in the external packages it supports.
+RIOT should aim at providing everything users need, either in its code base or in the external packages it supports.
 The list of hardware, algorithms and other elements that RIOT supports should constantly be expanding.

 ## Modularity